 BEGINNING THE ADOPTION PROCESS

 Adoption can be a wonderful process that brings families together and enriches the lives of everyone involved.
-If you and the child’s birth parents have agreed to an adoptive placement, or if you want to begin a stepparent or other family adoption, We urge you to contact our office for assistance.
+If you and the child’s birth parents have agreed to an adoptive placement, or if you want to begin a stepparent or other family adoption, I urge you to contact my office for assistance.

 As your Pearland attorney, We will answer your questions, explain your rights and ensure the smoothest adoption process possible.